Chibudom Nwuche: Early life and education

-He was educated at the University of Keele between 1982 and 1985 where he graduated with a Bachelor of Arts (Hons) in politics and philosophy, with subsidiary subjects in history and astronomy.
-Between 1985 and 1987, Nwuche obtained an LLB (Hons) in Law, with a Second Class Upper Division at Aberystwyth University after which he returned to Nigeria for the mandatory Bar Programme at the Nigerian Law School.
-He then obtained a master's degree in law (LLM) at King's College London specializing in shipping law, international finance, intellectual property and international commercial law.
+He was educated at Keele University between 1982 and 1985 where he graduated with a Bachelor of Arts (Hons) in politics and philosophy, with subsidiary subjects in history and astronomy.
+Between 1985 and 1987, Nwuche obtained an LLB (Hons) in law, with a second class upper division at Aberystwyth University after which he returned to Nigeria for the mandatory Bar programme at the Nigerian Law School.
+He then obtained a master's degree in law (LLM) at King's College London specialising in shipping law, international finance, intellectual property and international commercial law.

-Nwuche also attended several courses, seminars, and workshops within and outside the country on public policy, legislative matters, etc.

-During his school days, he exhibited leadership qualities; having been appointed prefect in Secondary School.
-He was also elected President of the Nigerian Society while at the University of Keele, Staffordshire.

-Work experience/positions

-As a young man determined to make a mark, Nwuche, after his studies returned to Nigeria, has since then worked in various organisations and held posts in which he performed creditably.
-Some of these include: